 Stool Softeners (Colace or Miralax)

-You of course should check with your doctor before taking anything.
+You of course should check with your doctor before taking any medication.
 But once you get approval, I highly recommend taking these Colace stool softeners for the first couple of weeks postpartum.
 These will help with the dreaded first poop postpartum and will also help you stay more comfortable as you heal up.

-A Good Size Insulated Water bottle
+A Large Insulated Water bottle

-Some sort of pain relief (Advil)
+Some sort of pain relief

 Postpartum Recovery Wrap